 Parents never want to see their children suffer, so child car accident injuries can be especially terrifying.
-Parents can best support their children by helping them recover from physical, mental, and emotional injuries while also pursuing those who are legally responsible for their accident.
+Parents can support their children by helping them recover from physical, mental, and emotional injuries while also pursuing those who are legally responsible for their accident.

 Any person younger than 18 is considered a minor.
-Since the person is under age and cannot legally file a claim, an individual referred to as a “next friend,” files a claim on the minor’s behalf.
-The parent or legal guardian is often the “next friend” that files the claim.
-No formal legal proceeding must occur for a person to be named a next friend.
+Since the person is underage and cannot legally file a claim, an individual referred to as a “next friend” files a claim on the minor’s behalf.

-Statute of Limitations
+Statute of Limitations in Virginia

-In general, the Virginia statute of limitations – the period of time a person has to file a claim for damages – for a personal injury claim involving adults is two years.
-However, the statute of limitations for children injured in car accidents is different.
-By Virginia law, the statute of limitations not begin until the person turns 18.
-Therefore, a person who was injured in a motor vehicle accident in Virginia as a minor, generally, has until the age of 20 to file a lawsuit.
+By Virginia law, the statute of limitations does not begin until the person turns 18.
+Therefore, a person who was injured in a motor vehicle accident in Virginia as a minor generally has until the age of 20 to file a lawsuit.

 Potential Recoverable Damages